venegu/tweety/README.md

 - [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts
 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.

 The following **optional** features are implemented:

 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [x] User can pull to refresh.

 The following **additional** features are implemented:

 - [x] Obfuscating twitter api keys using another plist file.
 To run this app see [instructions](https://github.com/venegu/tweety#installation) below.
+- [x] Adding gradient in the log in page using layers
+- [x] Adding drop shadow across all instances of navigation bars in the code base by adding an extension the the `UINavigationBar`

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):